 Ben Nevis is the highest mountain in the British Isles at 4,411 ft above sea level.
 It sits near Fort William and can be seen from a number of locations, including the Commando Memorial.
 It is a popular mountain for Munro baggers and is one of the mountains included in the National Three Peaks Challenge.

-Fort William is a popular tourist center and is both the northern end of the West Highland Way and the southern end of the Great Glen Way.
-It is the second-largest town in the Highlands and a good place to pick up supplies.
-Allow about 1.5 hours here if you want to do more than a drive-through.
+Fort William is a popular tourist centre and is both the northern end of the West Highland Way and the southern end of the Great Glen Way.
+It is the second-largest settlement in the Highlands and a good place to pick up supplies.
+Allow about 1 hour 15 minutes here for lunch and a short stop; you can extend it to 1.5 hours if you want to add a museum stop.

 West Highland Museum Isle of Skye and Scottish Highlands itinerary trip Scotland